quicwg/ops-drafts/draft-ietf-quic-manageability.md

 to be observed in order to understand whether the connection ID is present and what length it has.
 However, connection IDs may be renegotiated after the handshake, and this renegotiation is not visible to the path.
-Therefore using the connection ID as a flow key field for stateful treatment of flows is not recommended as connection ID changes will cause undetectable and unrecoverable loss of state in the middle of a connection.
+Therefore, using the connection ID as a flow key field for stateful treatment of flows is not recommended as connection ID changes will cause undetectable and unrecoverable loss of state in the middle of a connection.
 Specially, the use of the connection ID for functions that require state to make a forwarding